 Diminished Demand for Number Crunching, Increased Need for Human Expertise

-Innovations in technology are causing substantial changes in business practices at an exponential rate, and the impacts these changes are mirrored in the accounting profession which services the businesses.
+Innovations in technology are causing substantial changes in business practices at an exponential rate, and the impacts these changes have are mirrored in the accounting profession which services the businesses.
 Accounting Today summarized the results of a survey of top accountants and auditors, stating, “There was little question among accounting’s leaders that advancements in technology were setting the pace, and that the profession needed to do its best to keep up.”

 Head In the Clouds: Combining Technology-Based Services With Experience-Based Consulting